Political status of Kosovo: Status in Communist Yugoslavia

 The 1974 Yugoslav Constitution, at the time the world's longest, greatly changed the constitutional setup within Yugoslavia.
-It increased the autonomy of Kosovo and Vojvodina, and gave both autonomous provinces de facto veto power in the Serbian and Yugoslav parliaments as changes to their status could not be made without the consent of the two Provincial Assemblies.
-It also granted equal status to the Serbian, Albanian and Turkish languages and alphabets within Kosovo.
-This created a curious situation (analogous to that of the United Kingdom since 1998) in which a province of Serbia could veto a decision pertaining to the whole of Serbia, while the parliament of Serbia proper could not overrule decisions of the provincial parliaments.
+It increased the autonomy of Kosovo and Vojvodina, and gave both autonomous provinces de facto veto power in the Serbian and Yugoslav parliaments, as changes to their status could not be made without the consent of the two Provincial Assemblies.
+It also granted equal status to the Serbian, Albanian, and Turkish languages and alphabets within Kosovo.

 The 1974 Serbian constitution, adopted at the same time, reiterated that "the Socialist Republic of Serbia comprises the Socialist Autonomous Province of Vojvodina and the Socialist Autonomous Province of Kosovo, which originated in the common struggle of nations and nationalities of Yugoslavia in the National Liberation War [the Second World War] and socialist revolution...."
 The separately promulgated Constitution of the Socialist Autonomous Province of Kosovo declared that:

-The expansion of Kosovo's powers caused considerable discontent among Serbs, and Serbian politicians campaigned for a reversion of status changes.
-It became a rallying cry for a new generation of Serbian politicians.
-During the 1980s the moderate Serbian communist politician Ivan Stambolić, who became President of Serbia, urged the other republics to agree to a reduction in provincial autonomy.
+During the 1980s, the moderate Serbian communist politician Ivan Stambolić, who became President of Serbia, urged the other republics to agree to a reduction in provincial autonomy.

-Stambolić managed to win over the League of Communists of Yugoslavia (SKJ) to his position on this matter at the 13th Congress of the SKJ, held in 1986, and then set up a commission to work out the details of constitutional reforms.
-However, Stambolić was deposed by his erstwhile protégé Slobodan Milošević in 1987, who had used the issue of Kosovo to boost his political support.
+Stambolić managed to win over the League of Communists of Yugoslavia (SKJ) to his position on this matter at the 13th Congress of the SKJ, held in 1986, and then established a commission to work out the details of constitutional reforms.
+However, Stambolić was deposed by his erstwhile protégé, Slobodan Milošević, in 1987, who had used the issue of Kosovo to boost his political support.